d1zs3c/OnlineTerminalChat/README.md

     launch_bot.sh

-    Configure ngrok (it's free):

-        Create an account at ngrok.com

-        Add your auth token:
+Configure ngrok (it's free), add your auth token:

     ngrok config add-authtoken YOUR_TOKEN_HERE

 Run the server:

     ./launch_serverchat.sh

 Copy the IP and port provided by ngrok, for example:

     2.tcp.eu.ngrok.io 10982

 Run the client in another terminal:

     ./launch_client.sh 2.tcp.eu.ngrok.io 10982

 (Optional) Keep the connection alive with the bot:

     ./launch_bot.sh 2.tcp.eu.ngrok.io 10982

-    Login & Chat

-        Enter your password

-        Choose a username

-        Start chatting securely!
+Login and have fun!!